 An overview of BPM:

 Business Process Management (BPM) is a discipline companies follow in order to streamline their way of completing tasks to be more efficient and agile.
-A more structured example for the definition of BPM can be given from the one by The Association of Business Process Management Professionals:
+Companies use BPMS to digitally run their processes A more structured example for the definition of BPM can be given from the one by The Association of Business Process Management Professionals:

 “Business process management (BPM) is a disciplined approach to identify, design, execute, document, measure, monitor, and control both automated and non-automated business processes to achieve consistent, targeted results aligned with an organization’s strategic goals.
 BPM involves the deliberate, collaborative and increasingly technology-aided definition, improvement, innovation, and management of end-to-end business processes that drive business results, create value, and enable an organization to meet its business objectives with more agility.
 BPM enables an enterprise to align its business processes to its business strategy, leading to effective overall company performance through improvements of specific work activities either within a specific department, across the enterprise, or between organizations.”
 (ABPMP International, 2018)

 The growth is considered by some in the business field as the zenith of all accomplishments, yet it also comes with its side effects.
 With growth, management becomes complex and problematic.
 Procedures become obsolete, tasks increase and goals lose their clarity due to unmanaged growth.